-Energy renovations of privately owned apartment buildings do not rely on off-the-shelf solutions.
+Energy-saving renovations of privately owned apartment buildings cannot refer to off-the-shelf solutions.
 Each project is different as well as complex, and renovation is first and foremost a social challenge.
-Any change in an owner-occupied apartment building is tied to a collective decision-making process, in which residents, usually laymen, have to make decisions about often complex technical aspects with long-term financial consequences.
-Owners be supported in this by clear and simplified formulations to arrive at a good understanding of the consequences of the decisions to be made.
+Any change in an owner-occupied apartment building is tied to a collective decision-making process, in which residents, usually laymen in the field of construction, have to make decisions about often complex technical aspects with long-term financial consequences.
+Owners need to be supported in this by clear and simplified formulations to arrive at a good understanding of the consequences of the decisions to be made.
 Confidence in the professionals involved is crucial, and this requires extensive competence in communication with residents.

-Social competencies are required not only in the relationship with residents but also in interdisciplinary collaboration: Successful energy renovations feature streamlined collaboration of competent designers and builders as well as good communication with those responsible for the general conditions such as policy makers, lawyers and financiers.
-Optimizing these collaborations can lead to the resolution of important issuers, such as the development of a financing scheme that utilises the qualities of the proposed renovation.
+Social competencies are required not only in the relationship with residents but also in interdisciplinary collaboration: Successful energy-saving renovations feature streamlined collaboration of competent designers and builders as well as good communication with those responsible for the general conditions such as policy makers, lawyers and financiers.
+Optimal preconditions and close collaborations can lead to the resolution of important issuers, such as the development of a financing scheme that utilizes the qualities of the proposed renovation.
 Streamlined interdisciplinary collaboration is at the root of any IHRS.
 That type of organisation requires supportive process management and communication skills from all involved.
 This is the "soft side" of renovation that is often neglected in technical training.
-Collaboration with more social trainers can resolve this barrier.